 For a saint to ask and receive another saint's blessing to kill a man seems a strange departure from the Church's teachings.
 One of the hymns of praise to Nestor gives us a way to understand this: it says that he was "given power from above, like David against Goliath."

-A reading for this day also gives us a way of thinking about Nestor's action.
-In Luke 11: 21-22, Jesus Christ answers those who accuse him of casting out demons by the prince of demons.
+Luke 11: 21-22 gives us a way of thinking.
+In this passage Jesus Christ answers those who accuse him of casting out demons by the prince of demons.
 He says, "When a strong man, fully armed, guards his own palace, his goods are in peace; but when one stronger than he assails him and overcomes him, he takes away his armor in which he trusted, and divides his spoil."

 Maximian was "fully armed" and able to guard his palace and goods.
 But Nestor had stronger armor, and used it to defeat Maximian and "divide his spoil" by interrupting his enjoyment of wanton murder.
 Nestor, Demetrios and Lyaeus lost their lives.
 But perhaps they gave Maximian a chance to gain back his soul.